f5devcentral/f5-agility-labs-waf/docs/waf341/module2/lab1/lab1.rst

     |lab2.1-3|

 #.
-Examine the created URI and switch to the advanced view and select the methods enforcement tab and check override policy allowed methods and slide "POST" with a state of disallow and click **update** and then click **Apply policy**
+Examine the created URI and switch to the advanced view
+   Select the methods enforcement tab and check override policy allowed methods and Slide "DELETE" with a state of **allow** and click **update** Click **Apply policy**

     |lab2.1-3a|

 #.
 Attempt to delete the card

 #.
-What is the result, and why?
+What is the result, and Why?
 The card is deleted since you now are allowing the DELETE method on the /api/Cards/* uri.